Himosh/todo-app-himosh/README.md

 # To-Do Dashboard

 The “To-Do Dashboard” is a simple dashboard application built using React.js to track to-do tasks.
-This project is part of an assignment aimed at assessing coding skills through the implementation of a basic to-do tracking application.

 # Features